RyanWeigel32/ai-case-study/README.md

 > “Amidst a rapidly growing landscape of mental health and wellness apps, Sayana has developed a uniquely engaging member experience backed by world-class AI and machine learning algorithms.”<sup>9</sup>

  The second acquisition was Alpine.AI, a company in the digital assistant market.
-Headspace Health’s plan is to leverage “Alpine’s machine learning capabilities” “to give people an interactive voice-based way to discover different meditation sessions…and to use those interactions to make better suggestions to individual users.”
+Headspace Health’s plan is to leverage “Alpine’s machine learning capabilities” “to give people an interactive voice-based way to discover different meditation sessions…and to use those interactions to make better suggestions to individual users.”<sup>10</sup>

  Headspace also merged with Ginger.io to create Headspace Health.
 Ginger.io, when standalone, was a “mobile app that enables users to chat with professional coaches and therapists.”
-Ginger.io did so by tracking through the app data pertaining to the behaviors of the user, and by building statistical patterns based on this received data through the use of machine learning and AI, the app would be able to find deviations from normal patterns of behavior and send messages to the user, as well as alert the coach or therapist to check in and intervene.
+Ginger.io did so by tracking through the app data pertaining to the behaviors of the user, and by building statistical patterns based on this received data through the use of machine learning and AI, the app would be able to find deviations from normal patterns of behavior and send messages to the user, as well as alert the coach or therapist to check in and intervene.<sup>11</sup>

  With these two acquisitions, and one merger, Headspace (now Headspace Health) has expanded its customer base beyond those who are seeking only an entry into the practice of mindfulness, and into a market for individuals searching for a more diverse array of potential solutions for mental health difficulties.
-By offering up different mental health practices, utilizing the power of machine learning to tailor products and courses that meet the specific need of the individual, while also retaining adjacent to these services its core business in helping individuals learn mindfulness meditation, it has the advantage of attracting individuals who are on the fence about their core business, but are looking for solutions and practices that help in addressing their very real mental health difficulties.
+By offering up different mental health practices, utilizing the power of machine learning to tailor products and courses that meet the specific need of the individual, while also retaining adjacent to these services its core business in helping individuals learn mindfulness meditation, it has the advantage of attracting individuals who are on the fence about their core business, but are looking for solutions and practices that help in addressing their very real mental health difficulties.<sup>12</sup>

 ---